MyMedsAndMe/spell/README.md

 ### Adding New Roles

 In Spell, Roles are middleware for handling messages.
-Technically they're most similar to GenEvent handlers: callbacks which are hook into a manager.
+Technically they're most similar to GenEvent handlers: callbacks which are hooked into a manager.
 In this case, the manager is a `Spell.Peer` process.

 See `Spell.Role` for descriptions of the Role callbacks.